Loginistaken/RF-Solar-Hybrid-Watch/Antenna Collects RF energy.md

 - E-ink displays: [E Ink Technology](https://www.eink.com/)
 Quick conclusion (TL;DR)

-Your MEMS RF-hybrid architecture is sound.
+The MEMS RF-hybrid architecture is sound.
 The big limiting factor is raw harvested power: with a wrist-sized antenna you should expect fractions of a microwatt to ≈1 µW in typical urban conditions — enough to keep a very low-power timebase alive only if that timebase truly runs in the single-µW range and you aggressively duty-cycle everything else.
-To enable occasional higher-power ops (sync, display refresh, short radio bursts) you’ll need a buffer (supercap / thin-film cell) and/or a second ambient harvester (tiny solar or kinetic) to make the system practical.
+To enable occasional higher-power ops (sync, display refresh, short radio bursts) further needed a buffer (supercap / thin-film cell) and/or a second ambient harvester (tiny solar or kinetic) to make the system practical.

 Energy reality — worked numbers